Blood on the water in the App Store?

-The dust from Apple WWDC is only starting to settle and many a startup who had an App for iOS is discovering that the announcements yesterday may have made their contribution to the App Store redundant.
+The dust from Apple WWDC is only starting to settle and many a startup who had an App in the App Store is discovering that the announcements yesterday may have made their contribution to the App Store redundant.
 One example of this that everyone in my twitter feed cited is the marvelous Waze whose social GPS and mapping app may be feeling the heat from Apple implementing their own maps but I’m not so sure.

 My question though is why are people acting so surprised?